JuheonChu/DickinsonFYSAssignment/publication/README.md

-# This is just my personal space to prepare for a potential publication.
-This research is not published yet.
+# This is my personal space to prepare a manuscript aiming to publish a paper in the future.
+I will start working on this with Dr. Forrester during the fall of 2023.